 On Systems, Incentives, and Machine Intelligence

-I expect and welcome criticism, and have enabled comments on all of my posts.
-I enforce civility, professionalism, and meaningful contribution to the discourse via a minimum character count.
-Other than that, I welcome any and all contributions from researchers, industry professionals, or anybody else, regardless of background or field of study.
+If you're new here, I'd recommend visiting my about page to see what this site is about.
+I expect and welcome criticism from researchers, industry professionals, or anybody else, regardless of background or field of study.
 My goal is to be proven wrong, so that I can correct my assumptions.

 My Best Work